-START COLLEGE NOW: Effective starting in the 2018-2019 school year, students who meet the eligibility criteria determined by District policy will be permitted to enroll in college courses through Nicolet College after completion of 10th grade through the Start College Now Program.
+START COLLEGE NOW: Students who meet the eligibility criteria determined by District policy will be permitted to enroll in college courses through Nicolet College after completion of 10th grade through the Start College Now Program.
 If a student earns a failing grade in a college course they will be responsible to reimburse the School District of Elcho for the cost of tuition for the failed course.
-Failure to pass a class may result in being unable to register for courses in subsequent semesters.
+Failure to pass a class may result in being unable to register for college courses in subsequent semesters.
+Students must be considered in "good standing" as determined by their grades, attendance, and overall participation in Elcho High School courses in order to be eligible for Start College Now courses.
+Students that are open enrolled in the District may be denied this opportunity as well.